ntua-unit-of-control-and-informatics/public-models/README.md

 # To run

-Run in the terminal the command:
+To build the models you need to be in the src directory and then run like this:

-python3 src/filename.py -r <run_as>
+python3 filename.py -r <run_as>

-The run_as must be one of the following:
+The run_as must be one of the following and cannot be omitted:
  - single (to train the model a single time)
  - cross (for cross validation of the model)
  - deploy (to cross validate the model and upload it on Jaqpot)

- and cannot be ommitted.
+ - save (save the model to a local file)